2022 NAIA Women’s Outdoor Track & Field Rating Index – Week 4

-NEW ORLEANS – As we approach the postseason, let’s take a look at the fourth installment of the NAIA Women’s Outdoor Track & Field National Rating Index for the 2021 season that was released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+NEW ORLEANS – Here is the fourth edition of the NAIA Women’s Outdoor Track & Field National Rating Index for the 2022 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 outdoor track & field season.

 NAIA — Women's Outdoor Track & Field